jakublackanic/jakublackanic.github.io/_posts/2017-07-11-project-success.md

 date: 2017-07-11
 ---

-Some kind of text here.
+Some kind of text here. :bowtie: